 A made bed was my starting point.
 You may have a different one.
 An empty sink, a cleared desk, whatever it is that signals to you that you’re taking responsibility for maintaining a tranquil home.
 Pick one or two areas and put effort into keeping up with them.

 Build on Habits to Expand Your Serene Space

 Eventually keeping those two areas cleared will become second nature and you’ll be ready to expand.
-For me it was the laundry.
+For me the next step was the laundry.
 For you it may be keeping the dog hair under control.
 Add another when that becomes regular.
 Little by little the haven you began in the bedroom will expand into the other spaces and eventually your entire home.

 You no doubt have other areas you’d like to declutter.
 Some, like the kitchen and garage, will be addressed in future challenges.
 Others can be approached using the same method used in this challenge:

 - Clear off any flat areas.

 - Put any items that belong in other rooms back.

 - Pick an area to work in for a half hour or so.
 Sort items into keep, discard and donate piles.

 - Clean each area as it’s decluttered.

 - Return the keep items.
 Throw away the discards and immediately carry the donations to the car for drop off.